 How we use Airtable as our CMS

 Another benefit of Airtable is that it plays nicely with other apps, hence its utility as a headless CMS.
 If you're a developer, every Airtable base comes with its own API endpoint as well as custom API documentation for the base.
 If you're a no-coder, you can connect Airtable to a frontend with tools like Whalesync.

 As an added bonus, Airtable has a number of content calendar templates.
 If you use Airtable as a CMS in conjunction with these calendars, you can create an end-to-end content pipeline with ease.

 - 📝 Easy to edit

 - 🔗 Connects to other tools

-This post is mostly about Airtable, so I won't spend too much time on Webflow other than to say it pairs nicely with a headless CMS.
+This guide is mostly about Airtable, so we won't spend too much time on Webflow other than to say it pairs nicely with a headless CMS.